2012 (film): Plot

 In 2009, American geologist Adrian Helmsley visits astrophysicist Satnam Tsurutani in Jharkhand, India, and learns that a previously undiscovered type of neutrino from a solar flare is heating the Earth's core.
 Returning to Washington, D.C., Adrian alerts White House Chief of Staff Carl Anheuser and President Thomas Wilson.
-A year later, over forty-six nations begin building nine arks in the Himalayas in Tibet, and storing artifacts in secure locations.
+A year later, over forty-six nations led by the G8 and China begin building nine arks in Tibet, while storing cultural artifacts aboard them.
 Nima, a Buddhist monk, is evacuated with his grandparents, while his brother Tenzin joins the ark project.
 Additional funding is secretly raised by selling tickets to the rich for €1 billion per person.

 In 2012, struggling science-fiction writer Jackson Curtis is a chauffeur in Los Angeles for Russian billionaire Yuri Karpov.
-Jackson's former wife, Kate and their children, Noah and Lilly, live with Kate's boyfriend, plastic surgeon and amateur pilot Gordon Silberman.
+Jackson's former wife, Kate and their children, Noah and Lilly, live with Kate's boyfriend, plastic surgeon Gordon Silberman.
 Jackson takes Noah and Lilly camping at Yellowstone National Park.
 When they find Yellowstone Lake dried up and fenced off by the United States Army, they are caught and brought to Adrian.
 They later meet conspiracy theorist and radio personality Charlie Frost, who tells Jackson of Charles Hapgood's earth crust displacement theory and how the Mesoamerican Long Count calendar predicts the end of the world in 2012, and that the world's governments silence anyone attempting to warn the public.

 Despite his initial skepticism, Jackson begins to take Charlie's warning seriously after witnessing several signs that seem to confirm it.
 These include a conversation with Yuri's sons, Alec and Oleg, who warn of impending disaster after Jackson drops them off at Santa Monica Airport.
 He rents a Cessna 340A and sets out to rescue his family.
-As the Pacific Coast suffers a catastrophic 10.9-magnitude quake along the San Andreas Fault, Jackson and his family reach the airport and get the Cessna airborne before the coast sinks into the Pacific Ocean.
-The group flies to Yellowstone, and Jackson retrieves Charlie's map of the arks' location, just as the Yellowstone Caldera begins to erupt.
+As the Pacific Coast suffers a catastrophic 10.9-magnitude earthquake along the San Andreas Fault, Jackson and his family reach the airport and escape aboard the Cessna before the coast sinks into the Pacific Ocean.
+The group flies to Yellowstone, and Jackson retrieves Charlie's map of the Arks' location, just as the Yellowstone Caldera begins to erupt.
 Charlie stays behind to finish his broadcast and is killed by debris.
-Realizing they need a larger plane to fly to the Himalayas, the group lands at McCarran International Airport south of Downtown Las Vegas to locate one.
+Realizing they need a larger plane to fly to the Himalayas, the group lands at McCarran International Airport in Las Vegas to locate one.